 It’s just how you say ‘how are you?’ in greek.
 If you want to know how to say in Greek that you’re good, ‘eimai kala’ or ‘eimai ok’ will do the trick.
 'Good' in Greek can be expressed through a multitude of words, but these two will get the point across more than adequately.

 It's all Greek to me - credits: Greeking.me

 Where is the Acropolis?
 Where is the nearest souvlaki shop?
-Perhaps you won’t have excelled enough in the Greek language to ask those crucial question in full, but how about just the first -and most important- part of the sentence?
-If you have a map or a picture of a souvlaki wrap in your pocket and are looking for your way around, grab the nearest bystander, point at where you want to go and say the magic words 'Pou Einai'?
+Perhaps you won’t have excelled enough in the Greek language to ask those crucial questions in full, but how about just the first -and most important- part of the sentence?
+If you have a map or a picture of a souvlaki wrap in your pocket and are looking for your way around, grab the nearest bystander, point to where you want to go, and say the magic words 'pou einai'?

 Tha ithela ena freddo espresso/cappuccino parakalo!